seesharper/CQRS.LightInject/README.md

 ## Intercepting handlers

-By intercepting handlers we mean that we can provide a function to be executed as part of the execution chain.
+By intercepting handlers we mean that we can provide a function to be executed as part of the handler execution chain.

 ```c#
 container.RegisterCommandInterceptor<SampleCommand>(async (command, handler, token) =>